 After dinner we went up onto the balcony with John’s nieces and his brother.
 His brother was drunk after a short time and I noticed his right hand was missing a few fingers.
 I asked him what happened, and he told me a very interesting story.
 He was a chief security guard in Bulacan at a cement plant; he was about 30.
 He had a lady who would wash and cook for him who was about 55 aaaaaand, they started living together.
 He said that she took care of him like a mother and he was like her child, which makes their un-filial relationship even more strange.
 Fast forward a few years, and they’re managing his parent’s coconut farm near Ormoc, Leyte.
 Out of the blue they’re both attacked by one of the help on the farm, her head is cut off and he barely survives, spending a month in the hospital.
 He was drunk enough by now that I couldn’t really tell if I was understanding him correctly.
 Later that night I asked John about it and he confirmed what I thought I had heard, and added that his brother’s wife was a very bad lady, and that she had put things in his brother’s food so that he would fall under her spell.
 I asked him if the man who attacked his brother and sister in law was ever caught, and he answered that no, he hadn’t been caught.

 At this point I was a little weirded out by everything I had witnessed and decided it was time to go to bed.
 John prepared my bed, which I was uncomfortable to see was the same as his.
-It was a mat on the floor just under a massive shrine to Mother Mary.
+It was a mat on the floor just under a massive shrine to Santa Maria.
 It was wide enough that we weren’t right next to each other, but still… I was getting concerned.
 I lay down and so did he, when he said “I can give you a massage.”
-AAHH!
-I said, “No thanks.”
+I replied, “No thanks.”
 He countered with, “I can just give you one after you go to sleep,” which officially, certifiably, unequivocally freaked me out.
 I simply responded with, “no, don’t”.
 I stayed awake for a long time, wide eyed staring at the ceiling, jumping at every move he made.

 On the road I saw some more of beautiful Leyte.
 I really like Leyte, what I’ve seen so far of it.
 I did get a little lost, finding my way to Ormoc instead of Tacloban.
 I figured out how to get back on the right path and arrived in Tacloban around 2pm on Monday.

 After the rain break I quickly got back on the road and arrived in Tacloban safe and sound.
 I read in my guidebook that Welcome Home Pensione was a good place to stay so that’s where I am right now.
 Tuesday night I ate at an all-you-can eat place which was pretty good and went back to my room and slept.
 Wednesday morning I slept in and then chatted with Julie on IM and even had a webcam chat with her.
-It was really nice to see her face I even got to see Charlie!
+It was really nice to see her face, and I even got to see Charlie!
 The little rapscallion.

 I’ll be here in Tacloban for a few days, my laundry will be done tomorrow but I might get some pants made here for next Sunday so we’ll see when I actually leave.
-I’ll head up north for a few days into Samar before heading south to Mindanao to continue my libot of the Philippines.
+I’ll head up north for a few days into Samar before heading south to Mindanao to continue my libot of the Visayas.